 Your facility should help you prevent costly shutdowns.
 It should be operational with the least amount of maintenance, because when you aren’t making medicine you aren’t making money.

 Will your process be the same in 5 years?
-If your uncertain do you want your system to capable of making changes while you are in operation and manufacturing?
+If you are uncertain do you want your system to be capable of making changes while you are in operation and manufacturing?
 If the answer is yes, AES is the only system that can have a fully functioning cleanroom alongside of a new construction cleanroom.
 They can share the same wall, and our construction process will not interfere with your manufacturing.

 Modular cleanroom facilities can be considered capital equipment instead of capital improvements; therefore, they can be depreciated at an accelerated rate.